SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Related Work

 \subsection{3D Reconstruction and SLAM}

 Recent advances \cite{wang2024dust3r, leroy2024grounding, wang2025continuous, wang2025vggt, wang20253d} in 3D reconstruction priors have significantly improved monocular geometry estimation and inspired new directions for visual SLAM.
 DUSt3R \cite{wang2024dust3r} and its successor MASt3R \cite{leroy2024grounding} pioneer two-view 3D reconstruction, achieving impressive geometric accuracy by leveraging large-scale 3D datasets and correspondence-based priors.
-However, as they operate on only two input views, these methods require additional global alignment \cite{duisterhof2025mast3r} to handle long sequences and maintain geometric consistency.
+However, as they operate on only two input views, these methods require additional global alignment to handle long sequences and maintain geometric consistency.
 To overcome this limitation, Spann3R \cite{wang20253d} introduces a memory bank to extend reconstruction from two to multiple views.
 Despite improved temporal consistency, it remains constrained to low-resolution inputs (224×224) and only performs well for up to five frames.
-Moreover, the reconstructed point maps often exhibit slight scale inconsistencies between frames.
+Moreover, the reconstructed point maps often exhibit scale inconsistencies between frames.
 CUT3R \cite{wang2025continuous} and VGGT \cite{wang2025vggt} further extend multi-view reconstruction and achieve better geometric stability.
-Both methods still experience severe drift when applied to longer sequences, and VGGT does not process inputs sequentially, limiting its applicability to continuous SLAM pipelines.
+Both methods still experience severe drift when applied to longer sequences.